kparc/kcc/README.md

 <a name="typ-cast"></a>
-**Type casting**, both explicit and implicit, is demonstrated by the following examples which also give a general feel of how type coersion behaves.
+**Type casting**, both explicit and implicit, is demonstrated by the following examples which also give a general feel of how type coercion behaves.
 The `cast` operator in k is a dyadic `t$x`, where `t` is a type name and `x` is a subject of cast: